Angelord/cpp-ping-pong/README.md

 A simple ping pong game made with C++ and SDL.

 ## How to Build
 You're going to need CMake and the SDL2 library.
-To build, run CMake either from terminal or through the GUI app.
+For Windows, unzip SDL into sdl-ping-pong/Extern and rename it to SDL2.
+For OSX, make sure you have the SDL2 framework installed.
+Copy its headers to Extern/SDL2/include.

 ## How to Play
 *W* and *S* move the left paddle.